axiom-data-science/modflow2netcdf/README.md

 correctly.
 This can be accomplished by editing the MODFLOW output control file so that every where "SAVE HEAD" appears in the file "SAVE BUDGET" also appears, and vica versa.

+### Contents of NetCDF File

+MODFLOW2NetCDF exports selected MODFLOW input and output data to a NetCDF file.
+The contents of the exported NetCDF file are as follows.

+	* The length and width of the model cells in the MODFLOW grid (delc and delr arrays)
+	* The size of the MODFLOW grid being exported (number of layers, rows, columns)
+	* Three NetCDF dimension variables, describing the location of each model cell with x, y, and z coordinates
+	* One NetCDF time dimension variable, containing all the times that data is present

+	* The following data sets may also be included, depending if a head and/or budget file are specified and the data available in these files
+		* Head values stored in the head file
+		* Cell by cell flow values stored in the cell by cell flow file

 ### MODFLOW2NetCDF Configuration File

-A MODFLOW2NetCDF configuration file needs to be built for each MODFLOW project that is exported into NetCDF format.
+A MODFLOW2NetCDF configuration file needs to be built for each MODFLOW project exported into NetCDF format.
 The configuration file contains information specific to the MODFLOW project being exported, including spatial and temporal information.
 The configuration file is read using python's ConfigParser library, and consists of sections followed by "name: value" entries.

+The configuration file is specified from the commandline (mfnetcdf_cmdline.py) with the -c [CONFIG_FILE] parameter.
+The configuration file is specified through the library interface during initialization of the ModflowToNetCDF object with the config_file parameter.

 Spatial data includes the grid projection used by the model, the location of the upper left grid point in the model's projection, the rotation of the grid from true north-south, and the units of measurement.
 MODFLOW2NetCDF